mmbman/Katagiri/index.md

 - [***Platform Sutra***](platform-sutra)
 - [***Shobogenzo Genjokoan***](genjokoan)

-Readers should be aware that these topics come up in many places within Katagiri Roshi’s talks, not just within these series.

 These lists will be updated as talks are transcribed.
+Readers should be aware that the topics above come up in many places within Katagiri Roshi’s talks, not just within these series.

+Please note that these transcripts are a living work in progress (like a leaping fish).
+Corrections and improvements are made on an ongoing basis.

+Katagiri Roshi’s talks are used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).

 ## Latest Updates